wistia/wistia-open-docs/_posts/player-api.md

 ## Player API Events

+Use these events when working with the `bind` and `unbind` methods.

 Name          | Arguments               | Description
 ----          | ---------               | -----------
 conversion    | type, value             | Fired when an email is entered in Turnstile.